Find a March Break activities that your child will love.

 Generally, maintaining involvement in extracurricular programs and high academic performance is a balancing act and some sacrifices may have to be made.
 Parties and hanging out with friends after school may have to wait, although the bonds students create in teams, casts or choirs are often enough for a thriving social life.

 If grades do begin to suffer, however, it may be time to revisit the amount of hours kids are putting into extracurricular programs.

 Kids themselves will most likely admit that they have too much on their plate.
 As a parent, it is important not to push kids into too many programs and recognize when enough is enough.

 On the other hand, a serious warning that programs will be taken away if grades don’t improve often suffices for kids to regain focus.

-One of the most important aspects of year-round programs is that they bring out the best in their participants and let kids be themselves.
+One of the most important aspects of year-round programs or March break programs is that they bring out the best in their participants and let kids be themselves.